mmmaction/performance/README.md

 It shows one service of a microservice architecture.
 Each service runs in a AWS cloud and exposes a REST API via API Gateway.
 Traffic from the Gateway is forwarded via a loadbalancer to the actual backend application.
 The application in this case is built with java spring boot and runs on AWS EKS which is a managed kubernetes service.
 For the database, Aurora with an RDS for PostgreSQL engine is used.

 Given the above architecture, one could think that's it.
 We are in the cloud and our workloads run on kubernetes, no need to worry about scalability and performance.
-But thats not the case.
+But that's not the case.
 As usual, there are many ways to do things wrong.
 Or in a more positive way: there are many ways to do things even better!

 # Know and test your requirements
 I like simplicity and think its important to not over engineer a solution.
 So before you start optimizing, very important: be really sure what your target NFRs are, what their impact is and how you want to test them!
-If not needed, dont optimize!
+If not needed, don't optimize!

 Performance related NFRs are things like Response Time, Scalability, Load handling, Availability, Throughput, Latency, ...